ahmedragab20/ar-catch/README.md

 ## Features

-- **super powered fetch()🚀** - The goal behind the library is to provide a supercharged fetch() method, with flexible syntax and some other cool features such as caching, which can be used within requests or as a standalone feature and interceptors, interceptors are functions that are called before and after a request is made, they can be used to modify the request or response objects, or to handle errors, and state management, which is a feature that allows you to store data in a global state and access it from anywhere in your application, etc.
+- **super powered fetch()🚀** - The goal behind the library is to provide a supercharged fetch() method, with flexible syntax and some other cool features such as caching, which can be used within requests or as a standalone feature, and interceptors, interceptors are functions that are called before and after a request is made, they can be used to modify the request or response objects or to handle errors, and state management, which is a feature that allows you to store data in a global state and access it from anywhere in your application, etc.
-- **caching system📮** - The library provides a simple caching system, which can be used within requests or as a standalone feature, it allows you to cache responses and retrieve them later. will talk about it in more details later but it's good to know that it will more advanced in the future.
+- **caching system📮** - The library provides a simple caching system, which can be used within requests or as a standalone feature, it allows you to cache responses and retrieve them later. will talk about it in more detail later but it's good to know that it will be more advanced in the future.
-- **interceptors 👨🏻‍✈️** - Interceptors are functions that are called before and after a request is made, they can be used to modify the request or response objects, or to handle errors.
+- **interceptors 👨🏻‍✈️** - Interceptors are functions that are called before and after a request is made, they can be used to modify the request or response objects or to handle errors.
-- **state management 🏬** - State management is a feature that allows you to store data in a global state and access it from anywhere in your application. just to mention, it sill experimental and not fully supported yet but it will be in the future.
+- **state management 🏬** - State management is a feature that allows you to store data in a global state and access it from anywhere in your application. just to mention, it still experimental and not fully supported yet but it will be in the future.
 - **flexible syntax 🤝🏻** - The library provides a flexible syntax, which allows you to use it in different ways
 - **lightweight 🏋🏻‍♂️** - The library is very lightweight, it's only 3.3 kB minified and gzipped.
 - **no dependencies 🖖🏻** - The library has no dependencies, it's completely standalone.
-- **typescript support 💙** - The library is written fully in typescript, so it has a built-in typescript support.
+- **typescript support 💙** - The library is written fully in typescript, so it has built-in typescript support.
-- **developer friendly ❤️** - The library is developer friendly, it has a very clean and well documented codebase, and it's open source, so you can contribute to it if you want.
+- **developer friendly ❤️** - The library is developer friendly, it has a very clean and well-documented codebase, and it's open source, so you can contribute to it if you want.

 ## Usage